NextCenturyCorporation/AIDA-Interchange-Format/java/README.md

 # Using the AIF Library

-To use the library in Java, mark the AIF library as a dependency in your build script or tool.
-For gradle, for example, include the following in the dependencies in your `build.gradle` file:
+As of version 1.2.1, the AIF library is available via [OSSRH](https://search.maven.org/search?q=g:com.github.nextcenturycorporation) (Maven Central).
+To use the library, mark the AIF library as a dependency in your build script or tool.
+As an example, Gradle requires the following to be added to your `build.gradle` file:

+    repositories {
+      mavenCentral()
+    }
-`dependencies {
+    dependencies {
-    compile 'com.github.nextcenturycorporation:aida-interchange:x.x.x'
+        compile 'com.github.nextcenturycorporation:aida-interchange:latest.release'
-}`
+    }

+The above will add the latest release to your project.

 In your code, import classes from the `com.ncc.aif` package.
 Then, create a model, add entities, relations, and events to the